CSE512-15S/fp-rbbarber-thonstat/README.md

 Access our visualization at http://cse512-15s.github.io/fp-rbbarber-thonstat/ or download this repository and run python -m SimpleHTTPServer 9000 and access this from http://localhost:9000/.

 ## Work Breakdown
-The work was fragmented into smaller subtasks and they were divided between group members.
+The work was divided into smaller subtasks and they were delegated to group members.
 Interactions within each element of the visualization were coded separately.
-The final tool was constructed from the separate elements and additional tiem was required to link the plots together.
+The final tool was constructed from the separate elements and additional time was required to link the plots together.

 1. Off-line data processing and csv creation (thonstad)
 2. Visualization coding